 - More than half of the population 65 or older show X-ray evidence in at least one joint.

 - Arthritis is the leading cause of disability among adults in the U.S.

-- Rheumatoid arthritis, the most crippling form of arthritis, affects approximately 2.1 million Americans and two to three times more women than men.
-Further, the average onset for rheumatoid arthritis is between the ages of 20 and 45 years lid.**
+- Rheumatoid arthritis, the most crippling form of arthritis, affects approximately 2.1 million Americans and 2-3x more women than men.
+The average onset for rheumatoid arthritis is between the ages of 20 and 45 years old.

 - 90% of joint replacements are done because of osteoarthritis.